My Sweeten Story: A DUMBO Renovation Goes Chic-Casual

 Our apartment was filled every day with a team of busy contractors and subcontractors.
 It surprised us, but once the project was complete, we missed seeing and chatting with these talented guys.

-In our bedroom, the focus was on one wall, where paneling was added to give the room depth and character.
+Wall paneling was added to give our bedroom depth and character which became a feature.
 This accent wall moved the attention away from some existing buildouts in each corner of the room, and a recessed area that could not be reconfigured.
-Our contractors hired a master carpenter who created the paneling with 2 1/2″-wide lengths of plywood, and finished the wall with satin-finish paint.
+Our contractors hired a master carpenter who created the wall paneling with 2 1/2″-wide lengths of plywood, and finished the wall with satin-finish paint.
 In this room as well as the second bedroom, which became Mitzie’s office, we added custom closets and remote-control blinds.
 Mitzie’s plants in her office were outfitted with grow lights to keep them green year-round.

 We found a great tile company and chose the same style for the floors in both bathrooms but installed in different patterns.
 Our big goal for the master bath was to add a double vanity—a tight squeeze and ultimately a feat, since we didn’t find a 60-inch-wide unit with storage that we both liked.
 The vanity we chose has no cabinets, but luckily, during demolition, our contractors pointed out an extra 6-8″ in depth between the wall studs—space for hidden storage.
 The carpenter who’d created the bedroom paneling custom-made a four-door, concealed built-in.
-Both bathrooms have tile from the same company and similar fixtures; the shower recesses and door saddles are cut from the same marble slab as the kitchen countertops.
+The shower recesses and door saddles are cut from the same marble slab as the kitchen countertops.

 Even on frustrating days, we found something to laugh about.
 Mitzie and I didn’t know how hard conveying a bathroom-tile design over FaceTime could prove—the flooring almost broke us up!
 But a five-month renovation is survivable, even when in the end you are living out of a suitcase at a dear friend’s house.
 In the end, we were thrilled with our relaxed and beautiful apartment and proud of our role in making it.